-Preamble.
+Preamble

-Ethical perfection may be a utopian ideal, since human beings, including positive psychology practitioners (PPPs), are fallible, vulnerable, and imperfect.
-Moreover, the complexities of contemporary life-including ever-expanding cyber-living, erratic climate change, global pandemics, refugee crises, evolving identities, and increasing economic polarisation - exacerbate such human vulnerabilities.
-Psychological services, especially explicitly aiming to restore or enhance wellbeing, are not easily offered without competing priorities and ethical dilemmas.
-No single set of ethical guidelines, standards, codes or even statutes can fully encapsulate the range of human complexities.
-Nevertheless, we believe that a broad framework of values, personal strengths, and principles, nonetheless can guide us to more and better ethical decision making.
-This principle applies in all domains of endeavour, not least - most relevantly here - in engaging in positive psychological interventions (PPIs), which inherently aim to enhance wellbeing.
+Ethical perfection is, perhaps, a utopian ideal, since human beings, including positive psychology practitioners (PPPs), are fallible, vulnerable, and imperfect.
+The complexities of contemporary life, such as ever-expanding cyber-living, erratic climate change, refugee crises, evolving identities, and increasing economic polarisation, exacerbate human vulnerabilities.
+Psychological services, especially ones with an explicit aim of restoring or enhancing wellbeing, are not easily offered without competing priorities and ethical dilemmas.
+No single set of ethical guidelines, standards, or even statutes can fully encapsulate the range of human complexities.
+A set of broad-based values, personal strengths, and principles, nonetheless can guide us to more ethical decision making, especially when we use positive psychological interventions (PPIs), which generically aim to enhance wellbeing.

 This guideline contains a) values, b) strengths, and c) principles for positive psychology practice.
-It is important to note that 'guidelines' usually sit within broader frameworks, of ethical practice, which will vary by context and jurisdiction.
+It is important to note that 'guidelines' usually sit within broader frameworks, which will vary by context and jurisdiction.
 For example, guidelines may sit at the bottom of a prescriptive hierarchy such as that depicted in Figure 1 below: